2degrees/django-pastedeploy-settings/docs/source/twodwsgi-migration.rst

 be specified separately.

-In addition to setting **django-pastedeploy-settings** as a dependency of your Python distribution, you need to do the following all of your INI files:
+In addition to setting **django-pastedeploy-settings** as a dependency of your Python distribution, you need to do the following in all of your INI files:

 - Make the ``use`` options refer to ``egg:django-pastedeploy-settings`` instead of ``egg:twod.wsgi``.